CANADA STOCKS-Futures lower as oil dips on concerns of rising output

-* Refers to article entitled “real estate firm ups capex, sets double-digit growth”

-June 7 Stock futures pointed to a lower opening for Canada's main stock index on Wednesday as oil prices declined over renewed concerns about the effectiveness of OPEC-led production cuts.
+June 7 (Reuters) - Stock futures pointed to a lower opening for Canada's main stock index on Wednesday as oil prices declined over renewed concerns about the effectiveness of OPEC-led production cuts.

 Rising U.S. crude oil production, and ongoing diplomatic tensions in the Middle East could hamper the decision taken by OPEC and other producers to extend oil output cuts.